-If you’d like to read more of Shannon Barnsley’s work, here are a few links to where some of it can be found:
+If you’d like to read more of my work, here are a few links to where some of it can be found:

-Beneath Blair Mountain – A winner of JukePop and 1888’s Summer Writing Project 2015, Beneath Blair Mountain was selected for publication by 1888/Black Hill Press.
+Beneath Blair Mountain, 1888/Black Hill Press, 2015 – Beneath Blair Mountain was selected for publication after coming in the top ten in JukePop and 1888’s Summer Writing Project 2015.
 This debut novella blurs historical fiction, horror, and urban fantasy to tell a story of immigration, industrialization, and identity amidst a backdrop of old world horrors and new world ghosts.
-Available in both paperback and kindle edition.
+Available in paperback and Kindle.

-Wolf Warriors: The National Wolfwatcher Coalition Anthology – This wolf-themed charity anthology features Shannon Barnsley’s poetry, alongside such talents as David Clement-Davies and Catherynne M. Valente.
-Available in both paperback and kindle edition.
+Wolf Warriors: The National Wolfwatcher Coalition Anthology, Thurston Howl Publications, 2014 – This wolf-themed charity anthology features the poem “We Were Wolves”, alongside such talents as David Clement-Davies and Catherynne M. Valente.
+Available in paperback and Kindle.

-“Chosen” – This epic fantasy short story deconstructs the hero’s journey narrative/chosen one trope that dominates the genre.
+“Chosen”, Redhead Magazine, 2013 – This epic fantasy short deconstructs the hero’s journey narrative/chosen one trope that dominates the genre.
 It was voted the 2013 Choice Story on Redhead Magazine and is available to read for free on their website.

-Bound and Gagged Banned Books Blog – This blog dedicated to exploring censorship and intellectual freedom issues is a labor of love, created and run by Shannon.
-She has since brought three other talented writers into the fold.
+Bound and Gagged Banned Books Blog – This blog dedicated to exploring censorship and intellectual freedom issues is a labor of love, created and run by yours truly.
+I have since brought three other talented writers into the fold.

 Salt and Iron – The blog you’re already on.
 Let’s hope you know how to find it by now.

-“Shannon Barnsley on Speculative Fiction” – A personal essay by Shannon Barnsley on what attracts her to the spec-fic genres, written for the Mariya Suzuki Collection Blog Tour.
+“Shannon Barnsley on Speculative Fiction” – A personal essay on what attracts me to the spec-fic genres, written for the Mariya Suzuki Collection Blog Tour.

-“Why I Write” – Shannon Barnsley’s personal essay on why she writes, written for the Mariya Suzuki Collection Blog Tour.
+“Why I Write” – My personal essay on why I write, written for the Mariya Suzuki Collection Blog Tour.

-“Why We Write – Shannon Barnsley” – A personal essay by Shannon Barnsley on why she writes, written for 1888/Black Hill Press’s feature, “Why We Write”.
+“Why We Write – Shannon Barnsley” – A personal essay on why I write, written for 1888/Black Hill Press’s feature, “Why We Write”.

 “Live Free and Read: Banned Books Week With Shannon Barnsley of Bound and Gagged Books” – An interview about Banned Books Week, intellectual freedom, and YA fiction.

-“Routineology – Shannon Barnsley” – A glimpse at Shannon Barnsley’s routine and creative process, plus a reading list of myths and folktales.
+“Routineology – Shannon Barnsley” – A glimpse at my routine and creative process, plus a reading list of myths and folktales.

-“The Girls’ Guide to Horror; Full Interview with Shannon Barnsley” – In this interview on Sediment and Scrawl Shannon Barnsley gives her take on women in horror and her enduring love of An American Werewolf in London.
+“The Girls’ Guide to Horror; Full Interview with Shannon Barnsley” – In this interview on Sediment and Scrawl, I give my take on women in horror and my enduring love of An American Werewolf in London.

-Though a shy forest creature from the wilds of New Hampshire, Shannon is easily approachable, especially with chocolate.
-You can find or follow her on a variety of social media platforms, including:
+Though a shy forest creature from the wilds of New Hampshire, I am easily approachable, especially with chocolate.
+You can find or follow me on a variety of social media platforms, including:

 Batsignal, semaphore, and the warning beacons of Gondor have also proved effective.
-If you would like to contact Shannon about her work, her blog, her editing services, or where she was on the night of June 17th, feel free to contact her here or on any of the above platforms.
+If you would like to contact me about my work, my blogs, my editing services, or where I was on the night of June 17th, feel free to contact me here or on any of the above platforms.
 Or on an actual platform as you light the beacons of Gondor.
 Whatever works.